Jaz-123/Rigidbody-First-Person-Controller-Tutorial/Tutorial.md

 Now create a new empty game object seperate from the `Player` and name this `CameraHolder`, drag the `Main Camera` under this new game object and reset the transform via the inspector.

-## 2. Create scripts for the player and camera controllers.
+## 2. Create scripts to control the camera.

 In the `Project` window of the editor, create a folder and call it `Scripts`.